commoncrawl/cc-crawl-statistics/README.md

 Basic Statistics of Common Crawl Monthly Archives
 =================================================

-Analyze the [Common Crawl](http://commoncrawl.org/) to get some crawl statistics:
+Analyze the [Common Crawl](http://commoncrawl.org/) data to get metrics about the monthly crawl archives:
-* size of the monthly crawls
+* size of the monthly crawls, number of
   * fetched pages
   * unique URLs
-  * unique documents (by content digets)
+  * unique documents (by content digest)
   * number of different hosts, domains, top-level domains
-* distribution of pages/urls on hosts, domains, tlds
+* distribution of pages/URLs on hosts, domains, top-level domains
 * and ...
   * mime types
   * protocols / schemes (http vs. https)

+This is a description how to generate the statistics from the Common Crawl URL index files.
+Alternatively, [plots] are ready and described [here](http://commoncrawl.github.io/cc-crawl-statistics/).

 Step 1: Count Items